Welcome

 • Create web-based apps that look and feel similar to native apps.

-• Create progressive web apps that install as native apps and work offline.
+• Create progressive web apps that behave like native apps.

 Depends on webapps-exam